FOSS4GAcademy/GST102FOSS4GLabs/Module 8 Lab/QGIS 2.8/Module 8 Lab.md

 Point density analysis can be used to show where there is a concentration of data points.
 In this task, you will be using a core QGIS plugin called Heatmap, which generates point density surfaces.

 Radius (aka neighborhood) – With the Heatmap tool you can define the search radius.
 The tool will use this distance when searching for neighboring points.
 A given pixel will receive higher values when more points are found within that search radius, and lower values when fewer points are found.
 Therefore, you can get very different results by changing the radius value.

+**Note**: *In QGIS version 2.8, a bug was introduced that causes the Heatmap tool to not work correctly.* This problem has been solved in the development version of QGIS 2.9, which will be released as QGIS 2.10.
+In the meantime, in the Lab 8 Data/Task 1 Raster Files folder, both the TownDensity.tif and TownPopDensity.tif have been created and placed for you to use.
+If you choose to use these files, read down until the TownPopDensity.tif is created and continue from there.

 1. Open QGIS Desktop.
 3. Use the Add vector data button to add the Texas.shp and Place_names.shp from the Lab 8 Data folder.